Share Your Reflection >

 very good opinion very much liked this set up and discussion i can now understand very well

 This was my first exposure to Seth and his philosophy.
 We share many beliefs.
 My organization has for 20 years attempted to build our community back from a rust belt powehouse of the 50's, through the crumbling industrial economy, to a renaissance ignitied by a rediscovery of the arts.
 The goal is a culturally vibrant community with a populace formed of peaceful, productive tribes that contribute their own form of art toward a better community.
-Thankyou for your leadership, Seth, and thank you Krista,
+Thankyou for your leadership, Seth, and thank you Krista,for this interview.

 Touch Wood calmed me the second it started.
 Three cheers.
 Well done.